 Others wore Western wear and by that, I don’t mean cowboy hats and leather vests with dangling fringe.
 I mean clothing probably donated by good-intentioned Americans.
 One of the few men I saw wore a New York Giants Super Bowl T-shirt while a woman wore a white T-shirt with red lettering stating something like “President George W. Bush is hazardous to women’s health,” along with a pair a jeans.
 (Which couldn’t be further from the truth – about Bush – and very soon I’ll get the recap of Former First Lady Laura Bush’s lecture posted which touches on their effort to assist women around the globe.)

 Interestingly, several women had the most beautiful gold crowns and caps on their teeth which made me a bit jealous.
 My Grandma Huber had a gold tooth which I was always fascinated with.
 Last year I chipped a bottom tooth and asked the dentist for a gold crown.
-Unfortunately he won’t do anything until I get braces to straighten my top teeth. *sigh*
+Unfortunately, the Dentist Healdsburg wouldn’t do anything until I get braces to straighten my top teeth. *sigh*